WHO warns countries not to hoard secrets of coronavirus

 The only test for the disease is the widely-available PCR (Polymerase Chain Reaction), but that is only useful while the patient has the virus.
 Once they beat the disease a serology test would be needed, but none has yet been developed to detect infection in communities.

-“We think contact isolation needs to be applied, because some patients present with diarrhea or vomiting, which we think could be the source of the transmission,” Memish said.
+“We think contact isolation needs to be applied, because some patients present with diarrhoea or vomiting, which we think could be the source of the transmission,” Memish said.

 Asked if he thought Erasmus had acted wrongly, Fukuda told reporters the WHO was completely focused on detecting the disease and preventing it from spreading further.

 “When you have a house burning, you look at how you put the fire out, what do you do, where do you get the water from,” he said.
 “That’s what we’re worried about right now.
-Then later on you might look at the neighborhood and the other issues.”
+Then later on you might look at the neighbourhood and the other issues.”
+(Reporting by Tom Miles and Stephanie Nebehay; editing by Andrew Roche)